AndersDeath/diary2/000-current.md

 # 07 October - Saturday - Yerevan - 373 day of immigration

 Today I didn't feel well again.
 My illness is still going on.
-I wish to be better tomorrow.
+I wish to be better tomorrow. however I found some energy